udawa004/prediction-validation/src/README.md

-This is the directory where your source code would reside.
+This directory contains the source code!